-PHIX offers Photonic Integrated Circuits Assembly and Packaging
+PHIX offers Photonic Integrated Circuit (PIC) Assembly and Packaging

-Dutch startup PHIX provides assembly and packaging services for photonic integrated circuits (PICs).
+Dutch startup PHIX provides assembly and packaging services for photonic integrated circuits.
 To make PICs a part of a photonics-enabled module, it needs to be connected to components like optical fibers, other PICs, cooling solutions, and electronics.
-The startup is capable of designing and manufacturing the package in which these connections are made.
-PHIX helps the semiconductor industry to optimize the PIC and module design, process, and equipment, as well as scale up production.
+The startup designs and manufactures the package in which these connections are made.
+PHIX allows the semiconductor industry to optimize the PIC and module design, process, and equipment, as well as scale up production.

 Onto Innovation develops Advanced IC Packaging Equipment

 US-based startup Onto Innovation builds equipment for advanced packaging processes for the semiconductor industry.
-The startup’s JetStep W2300 System features specialized large field optics and key system advantages to deliver maximum throughput without limiting resolution and overlay.
+The startup’s solution, JetStep W2300 System, features specialized large field optics and key system advantages to deliver maximum throughput without limiting resolution.
 This enables electronics manufacturers to tackle IC packaging challenges along with device performance, quality, and reliability issues.

 8. Miniaturized Electronics

 Miniaturization enabled the use of electronics in several novel application areas.
 Particularly, healthcare and automotive industry applications have space limitations in terms of implementing specific devices.
 Previously, the miniaturization concept was limited by their practical handling, display, and battery, but not by the built-in electronics.
-So there are innovations happening to make electronics components as small as possible by maintaining speed, reliability, and efficiency.
+There are innovations happening to make electronics components as small as possible by maintaining speed, reliability, and efficiency.
 Another important aspect of miniaturization is the integration of more and more features into a single component.
-For example, Nanonet sensors and Forksheet FET are a couple of recent developments in miniaturized electronic components.
+For example, nanonet sensors and forksheet FET are a couple of recent developments in miniaturized electronic components.

 Alixlabs offers ALE-Based Method of Manufacturing Nanostructures

-Swedish startup AlixLabs provides an atomic layer etching (ALE)-based method of manufacturing nanostructures with a characteristic size below 20 nm.
-Their technology achieves nanostructure fabrication beyond the resolution limit for optical and electron beam lithography.
+Swedish startup AlixLabs provides an atomic layer etching (ALE)-based method for manufacturing nanostructures with a characteristic size below 20 nm.
+The startup’s technology achieves nanostructure fabrication beyond the resolution limit for optical and electron beam lithography.
 It also enables an economically affordable way of transistor channel scaling for sub-20 nm technology nodes.
 Further, this allows for a higher level of device integration, in turn, reducing costs, increasing speed, and lowering the energy consumption of devices.

 Spectricity provides Spectral Sensing Solutions

 Belgian startup Spectricity develops miniaturized integrated spectral sensing solutions.
-Their patented wafer-scale hyperspectral filter technology, combined with CMOS integration processes, result in miniaturized sensors.
-Unlike other solutions, their filters do not require complex and bulky optics or packaging, slow scanning, or sophisticated calibration.
+The startup’s patented wafer-scale hyperspectral filter technology, combined with CMOS integration processes, result in miniaturized sensors.
+Unlike other solutions, its filters do not require complex and bulky optics or packaging, slow scanning, or sophisticated calibration.
 Hence, it produces sensing devices compatible with the size, power consumption, and cost requirements of mobile devices.

 9. Additive Manufacturing

 3D Printing in electronics manufacturing eliminates the need for flat circuit boards.
-It enables new innovative designs and shapes that could not have been produced through conventional means.
+It enables new innovative designs and shapes that cannot be produced through conventional means.
 3D printers also fabricate electronic components as a single, continuous part, effectively creating fully functional electronics that require little or no assembly.
-Consequently, the implementation of this electronics manufacturing trend speeds up the prototyping process, offers mass customization, and benefits from decentralized parts production.
+Consequently, the implementation of this electronics manufacturing trend speeds up prototyping, offers mass customization, and decentralizes parts production.
 In general, 3D printing technology made possible electronic components production in terms of 3D design and not only 2D, with new ways of stacking the circuits.

 Vanguard Photonics provides 3D Nanofabrication for Photonic Integration

 German startup Vanguard Photonics offers 3D nanofabrication for photonic integration.
 The startup’s technology overcomes key challenges of large-scale photonic integration and system assembly by enabling in situ printing of facet attached beam-shaping elements.
 It also enables precise adaptation of vastly dissimilar mode profiles and permits alignment tolerances compatible with cost-efficient passive assembly techniques.
-In general, the startup paves the way to automated assembly of photonic multi-chip systems with high performance and versatility.
+The startup automates the assembly of photonic multi-chip systems with high performance and versatility.

 ATLANT 3D Nanosystems offers Atomic Layer 3D Printing Technology

 Danish startup ATLANT 3D Nanosystems develops atomic layer 3D printing technology.
 It enables materials, devices, and microsystem development and manufacturing with atomic precision.
-The startup’s technology is capable of performing printing on simple and complex surfaces atom-by-atom.
-Hence, it helps multi-material, atomically precise, and highly scalable atomic layer advanced manufacturing for rapid prototyping and manufacturing of micro and nanodevices.
+The startup’s technology is capable of performing printing on simple and complex surfaces, atom-by-atom.
+Hence, it enables multi-material, atomically precise, and highly scalable atomic layer manufacturing for rapid prototyping and manufacturing of micro and nanodevices.

 10. Immersive Technologies

 There is a high dependency on the human workforce in different stages of electronics manufacturing.
-So there are possibilities for human errors and it definitely affects the overall manufacturing efficiency.
-The adoption of Immersive technologies is an effective solution to overcome these challenges.
+There are possibilities for human errors and it definitely affects the overall manufacturing efficiency.
+The adoption of immersive technologies is an effective solution to overcome these challenges.
 Such solutions inspect design objects at all possible scales, thereby eliminating defects in products at the design stage.
-Specifically, they detect design errors in the circuitry as well as common manufacturing errors ranging from slivers, missing solder pads, and starved terminals, before fabrication begins.
-In addition, it facilitates personnel training, prototype development, assembly maintenance, and enables operators to visualize workflows before they adjust their production lines.
+Specifically, they detect design errors in the circuitry as well as common manufacturing errors ranging from slivers, missing solder pads, and starved terminals, before fabrication.
+In addition, it facilitates personnel training, prototype development, assembly maintenance, and enables operators to visualize workflows.

 inspectAR offers Augmented Reality Toolkit For PCB Inspection

-Canadian startup inspectAR provides an Augmented Reality toolkit for PCB manufacturing and testing workflows.
-It takes the PCB design information and then matches it to calibration images of the PCB sample using Augmented Reality.
-The software along with the toolkit is used to determine the position of the PCB.
+Canadian startup inspectAR provides an AR toolkit for PCB manufacturing and workflow testing.
+It takes the PCB design information and then matches it to calibration images of the PCB sample using AR.
+The software, along with the toolkit, determines the position of the PCB.
 Further, it checks the board through the augmented reality format.
-In general, it helps to inspect, debug, rework, and assemble PCBs in less time, without mistakes or frustration, thus increasing productivity.
+This allows electronics companies to inspect, debug, rework, and assemble PCBs in lesser time without mistakes or frustration, thus increasing productivity.

 Misterine is a Czech startup that offers augmented reality software for assembly lines.
 The startup’s solution visually supports complicated assembly procedures with step-by-step instructions.
 Also, the system is interactive and the computer vision capability immediately detects errors to provide notifications to its users.
 Hence, it eliminates human errors, reduces the overall workload, and increases the efficiency of assembly practices.